Shanghai Rummy (Rules and Gameplay Instructions)

 Shanghai Rummy Card Game Info Image

-Shanghai Rummy is a classic card game where players match cards into prescribed formations and aim to end each round with empty hands.
-It is challenging but not too complicated and can keep you entertained for hours.
+In Shanghai Rummy, players match cards into formations and aim to end each round with empty hands.
+It is challenging but not too complicated and keeps you entertained for hours.

 Ages: 10+